-- 7.4.1 Improved Grassland The improved grassland field is of low ecological value but may provide some value for wildlife such as common invertebrates and a possible small population of reptiles such as slowworm along the edge of the field boundaries. - 7.4.2 For recommendations made with regard to the clearance of the grass, refer to 'Reptiles' below. - 7.4.3 Hedgerows/Field Boundaries The field boundaries are considered to have a low intrinsic nature conservation value due to minimal structural diversity, minimal availability of year round food, the low species diversity, and limited potential habitat they may provide for wildlife species.
+- 7.4.1 Improved Grassland The improved grassland field is of low ecological value under its grazing regime, but it may still provide some value for wildlife such as common invertebrates and a possible small population of reptiles such as slowworm along the edge of the field boundaries. - 7.4.2 For recommendations made with regard to the clearance of the grass, refer to 'Reptiles' below. - 7.4.3 Hedgerows/Field Boundaries The field boundaries are considered to have a low intrinsic nature conservation value due to minimal structural diversity, minimal availability of year round food, the low species diversity, and limited potential habitat they may provide for wildlife species.
+The Site is not surrounded in its entirety by a habitat suitable for a diverse range of wildlife species.
+A defunct hedgeline and stock fence lines the south of the site, the east hedge is the continuation of the sites improved grass field, and there is a monocultural hedge along the west boundary without a diverse structure.
+The north boundary is a stock fence dividing the site from a neighbouring garden bounded by trees.

 - 7.4.4 It is understood that the development will not affect the field boundaries.
-However, the entrance within the west boundary may require enlarging by a couple of metres to allow site traffic to access the site during clearance, development and post development and for viewing the main road on safe entry and exit. - 7.4.5 For further recommendations for the removal of the small section of hedgerow, please see 'Birds' below. - 7.4.6 General It is recommended that a grass easement of at least two metres be maintained from all field boundaries.
-This will prevent damage to any of the filed boundaries during construction and minimise disturbance to species that might occupy these habitats such as common reptiles.
+However, the entrance within the west boundary may require enlarging by a couple of metres to allow site traffic to access the site during clearance, development and post development and for the viewing of the adjacent road for safe entry and exit to and from the site. - 7.4.5 For further recommendations for the removal of the small section of hedgerow, please see 'Birds' below. - 7.4.6 General It is recommended that a grass easement of at least two metres be maintained from all field boundaries.
+This will prevent damage to any of the field boundaries during construction and minimise disturbance to species that might occupy these habitats such as common reptiles.
 It is also recommended, if possible that hedgerows are maintained at a height of no less than 2m as this is considered to be particularly important for encouraging use by native British wildlife especially commuting and foraging bats. - 7.4.7 Within the landscape design of the development, a mix of grassed areas should be maintained and native fruiting shrubs and trees should be incorporated.